SoftBank doubles down on Korean online retailer Coupang with $2 billion investment

-SEOUL (Reuters) - SoftBank Group Corp’s Vision Fund is investing $2 billion in South Korea’s top e-commerce firm Coupang, the retailer said on Tuesday, as the loss-making startup girds for battle against rivals backed by the country’s cash-rich chaebol.
+SEOUL (Reuters) - SoftBank’s Vision Fund is investing an additional $2 billion in South Korea’s top e-commerce firm Coupang, the retailer said on Tuesday, as the loss-making startup seeks to cement its market dominance.

 The latest investment follows the $1 billion that SoftBank invested in Coupang in 2015 and values the eight-year-old startup at around $9 billion, a source close to Coupang said.

-Coupang has since grown rapidly to become a major player in the country’s e-commerce market.
+Coupang has since grown rapidly to become the biggest player in South Korea’s e-commerce market.
 It clocked 2.7 trillion won ($2.4 billion) in revenue last year, with its online sales almost as much as the next three largest e-commerce sites in the country combined, according to research firm Statista.

-But it has also suffered large losses, totaling 1.9 trillion won over the past five years, as it poured money into building new technology and its logistics infrastructure.
+However, it has also suffered large losses, totaling 1.9 trillion won over the past five years, as it poured money into building new technology and its logistics infrastructure.

 “The $2 billion we are receiving now is exciting, because we can invest in more technology platforms that enable this innovation,” Coupang founder and chief executive Bom Kim told Reuters.

-In the race to differentiate itself in a market that delivery companies and big conglomerates are thronging, Coupang has moved beyond being just a website and a collection of warehouses by pouring resources into building up a huge delivery network.
+In the race to differentiate itself in a market crowded with delivery companies and big conglomerates, Coupang has moved beyond being just a website and a collection of warehouses and built up a huge delivery network.

-It also made a splash with its ‘Rocket Delivery’ service that promises delivery within 24 hours, as well as the more recent “Dawn Delivery” service.
+It also made a splash with its ‘Rocket Delivery’ service that promises delivery within 24 hours, as well as the more recent ‘Dawn Delivery’ service.

-“The reason we were able to do that in such a short period of time is because of that technology investment we made over the years,” Kim said.
+“The reason we were able to do that in such a short period of time is because of that technology investment we made over the years,” Kim said, noting that the new capital will be aimed at expanding Coupang’s investment in technology.

 Coupang says its revenue has doubled in the past year and is now approaching $5 billion in 2018.

-But the losses incurred in building out that large infrastructure and workforce have raised questions about whether Coupang can compete long-term, especially against more established players like E-Mart and Lotte.
+But in incurring losses from building up a large infrastructure and workforce, Coupang has faced questions about whether it can fend off challenges from more established bricks-and-mortar players like E-Mart and Lotte.

-Reflecting the ballooning losses, the $1 billion previous investment by SoftBank was marked down by 30 percent to $700 million when it transferred the Coupang stake to the Vision Fund this year.
+Reflecting the ballooning losses, SoftBank’s previous $1 billion investment was marked down by 30 percent to $700 million when the Japanese group transferred its Coupang stake to the Vision Fund this year.

+“(Coupang) as it was situated prior to this decision to put more capital in, was fundamentally offering the best e-commerce experience anywhere in the world,” Lydia Jett, partner at SoftBank Investment Advisers and a Coupang board member, told Reuters in an interview on Tuesday.

 For SoftBank and its $98 billion Vision Fund, Coupang marks another significant investment in a loss-making startup, as they seek to put a huge pool of capital to work and earn an attractive enough return.